pat676/SideScroller/README.md

 # SideScroller
-A iOS Simple iOS SideScrolling game
+A iOS Simple SideScrolling game

-I created this game to learng more about programming 2D games and Swift.
+I created this game to learn more about programming 2D games and Swift.
 It's in working condition, but expect several unfixed bugs and limited content.
 Because of limited time i won't do any further work on this game, fell free to use it as you want.

 I have a "level selection" screen, but the graphics are licensed so i can't add them to  GitHub.
 Instead levels can be